Travellerlight/Parakeet-/README.md

 ## Docker Usage

-The project includes Docker support for easy deployment:
+The project includes Docker support for easy deployment on both Intel/AMD and Apple Silicon Macs:

 1. Make sure the model files are in the correct location (`parakeet-tdt-0.6b-v2/` directory).
 2. Build and run using Docker Compose: